Advanced

 -

-Higher threshold → More conservative, requiring clearer user input.
+Higher threshold (more conservative, requiring clearer user input)

-For a legal or financial assistance, a higher threshold ensures that only the most confident predictions are accepted.
-This approach reduces the risk of errors, but may require users to phrase their questions more precisely for the AI Agent to respond accurately.
+In fields like legal or financial assistance, a higher threshold ensures only the most confident predictions are accepted.
+This reduces errors but may require users to phrase their questions more precisely for accurate responses.

 3. Inactivity Timeout